depaysement-jikan/nixos-depaysement/README.md

 ## 🩺 Diagnostics & Guides

-[`diagnostics-and-guides/`](diagnostics-and-guides) collects write-ups from real incidents on these machines.
-They are kept in the repo because the fixes are usually configuration changes:
+[`diagnostics-and-guides/`](diagnostics-and-guides) collects write-ups from real incidents on these machines, plus deeper design research, because the useful output of both is usually a configuration change:

 - [`ext4-root-corruption-runbook.md`](diagnostics-and-guides/ext4-root-corruption-runbook.md) — recovering a
   root filesystem that fails the stage-1 `fsck`, using `e2fsck` from the initrd shell.